Menu

 How to Settle

 There are a number of different ways to reach an agreement.
-Sometimes the parties negotiate through their lawyers or, if they are not represented, directly with each other.
-Sometimes the parties may use services, such as meditation, to reach an agreement.
-The law recognizes the potential benefits of settling a case by agreement and there are procedures to help parties reach an agreement.
+Sometimes, the parties negotiate through their lawyers or, if they are not represented, directly with each other.
+Sometimes, the parties may use services, such as meditation, to reach an agreement.
+The law recognizes the potential benefits of settling a case by agreement.
+There are procedures in place to help parties do this.

-If court proceedings have been started and the matter is settled, advise the court of the settlement immediately, so that the claim can be discontinued and court dates may be reassigned.
+If court proceedings have been started and the matter is settled, advise the court of the settlement immediately.
+This is so that the claim can be discontinued and court dates may be reassigned.

 Mediation

 A mediator is a trained professional such as a social worker or lawyer.
-If you think you would like to try mediation you can find a mediator by contacting the Dispute Resolution Office of the Government of Saskatchewan, talking to friends who have used a mediator, looking in the yellow pages of the phone book or searching an online directory such as the one provided by Conflict Resolution Saskatchewan.
+If you think you would like to try mediation, you can find a mediator by:

 You can talk to a mediator before deciding to go ahead with mediation.
 They may be able to answer your questions and help you decide if this is the right process for you.
 A mediator does not replace a lawyer.
-If you need legal advice during the mediation process you will still need to go to a lawyer.
-In some areas, such as Saskatoon, a mediator may be provided at no charge.
+If you need legal advice during the mediation process, you will still need to go to a lawyer.

 A mediator will meet with all parties and help you discuss the issues and identify options for resolving the conflict.
 You have the chance to work out a solution that is agreeable to both sides in a less adversarial setting.
 You are in control of the terms of that agreement.

-If you reach an agreement as a result of mediation you have a number of options with respect to any court proceedings that were started before mediation.
-Before agreeing to any of these options you should talk to the court staff.
-After mediation the parties may agree to...
+If you reach an agreement through mediation, you have a number of options with respect to ongoing court proceedings.
+After mediation, the parties may agree to:

 • adjourn the case until the agreement is carried out